What Is Meant By Having A Record Expunged?

 After you file your petition and you send out your notices, the court will assign a court date.
 Every county or jurisdiction is slightly different.
 Some require you to appear in court and some do not.
 Ultimately after your hearing if the court grants your petition for expungement they usually mail a copy of the order to you or your attorney and then you’ll receive letters from State Police and the arresting agency indicating that they’ve received the order and that they are complying with the order and they’ve expunged it.
 You’d also get notice at that time if the court had denied your petition to expunge.

 For more information on Having A Record Expunged In Illinois, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (815) 290-9170 today.
+Get the information and legal answers you are seeking by calling our Criminal Defense attorney in Illinois at (815) 290-9170 today.

 Get your questions answered - Call now for FREE case evaluation (815) 290-9170.